 Impact of Community-based Depression Treatment in India

-This project aims to identify and examine the effects of pharmacotherapy on depression and possible pathways that may link mental health and economic behaviour.
+This project aimed to identify and examine the effects of pharmacotherapy on depression and possible pathways that may link mental health and economic behaviour.
 Background Depression is often neglected in current health policy debates on chronic disease care in low-resource … Read More